info201b-au2022/shiina-section/ggplot/README.md

 Demo on:
 - Ordering variables on the graph axis
-- Changing visual size (width and height) on Rmd files
+- Changing visual size (width and height) on Rmd files (example-ggplot.Rmd)